 - 8.1 It is the policy of this school that no child should bring any drug, legal or illegal, to school.
 If a child will need medication during the school day, the parent or guardian should notify the school and ask permission for the medication to be brought.
 This should be taken directly to the school office for safekeeping.
-Any medication needed by a child while in school must be taken under the supervision of a teacher or other adult worker. - 8.2 The school will take very seriously misuse of any substances such as glue, other solvents, or alcohol.
+Any medication needed by a child while in school must be taken under the supervision of a teacher or other adult worker. - The school will take very seriously misuse of any substances such as glue, other solvents, or alcohol.
 The parents or guardians of any child involved will always be notified.
 Any child who deliberately brings substances into school for the purpose of misuse will be punished by a fixed-term exclusion.
-If the offence is repeated, the child will be permanently excluded, and the police and social services will be informed. - 8.3 If any child is found to be suffering from the effects of alcohol or other substances, arrangements will be made for that child to be taken home. - 8.4 It is forbidden for anyone, adult or child, to bring onto the school premises illegal drugs.
-Any child who is found to have brought to school any type of illegal substance will be punished by a temporary exclusion.
+If the offence is repeated, the child will be permanently excluded, and the police and Children's Services will be informed. - 8.3 If any child is found to be suffering from the effects of alcohol or other substances, arrangements will be made for that child to be taken home and the Designated Safeguarding Lead will be involved and Children's services will be informed. - 8.4 It is forbidden for anyone, adult or child, to bring onto the school premises illegal drugs.
+Any child who is found to have brought to school any type of illegal substance will be punished by a temporary exclusion and the police and Children's Services will be informed.
 The child will not be readmitted to the school until a parent or guardian of the child has visited the school and discussed the seriousness of the incident with the headteacher. - 8.5 If the offence is repeated, the child will be permanently excluded. - 8.6 If a child is found to have deliberately brought illegal substances into school, and is found to be distributing these to other pupils for money, the child will be permanently excluded from the school.
-The police and social services will also be informed.
+The police and Children's Services will also be informed.